 Description: The Library instruction component of RS103 supports the course objectives of improving cadet information literacy and critical thinking performance at USMA.
-The USMA Library classes focus on the processes involved in research, with an emphasis on evaluating information sources.
+The USMA Library classes focus on the processes involved in research, with an emphasis on finding and evaluating information sources.

 Audience: Students enrolled in RS 103: Information Literacy and Critical Thinking